comsci-decs/DPblaster/README.md

-# FrameMASTER
+# DPblaster!
-An image overlay tool for frames with HD output
+An image overlay tool for frames with HD output by DECS